Staff & Volunteers

 - Duties that are allocated and that the responsibilities and expectations of staff and volunteers are clear.

-All Staff and volunteers shall be treated with respect, courtesy and appreciation for their contribution and their contributions shall be valued.
-All staff and volunteers are to be encouraged in carrying out their duties, not criticized or demoralized.
+All staff and volunteers shall be treated with respect, courtesy and appreciation for their contribution and their contributions shall be valued.
+All staff and volunteers are to be encouraged in carrying out their duties, not criticised or demoralised.

 The Club shall engage staff in writing and the terms of engagement shall include duties and responsibilities, payment, insurances, hours and termination.

-Volunteers shall carry out duties assigned by individuals from the HHC Committee, which includes the division Presidents: Juniors, Men’s, Women’s and Masters
+Volunteers shall carry out duties assigned by individuals from the HHC Committee, which includes the section Presidents: Juniors, Men’s, Women’s and Masters

 Engagement of staff and recruitment of volunteers shall consider:

 - The nature of the role sought to be filled, and any necessary skills, capability experience, and aptitude required for the position.

 - The skills, capability, experience and aptitude of the proposed contractor or volunteer.

 - The association the contractor or volunteer already has with the Club.